 recover the penalty for

-usury. usury, including an action regarding the
+usury. usury, including an action regarding

-period shall accrue with each payment made and accepted on the loan."
+two-year period shall accrue with each payment made and accepted on the loan."

 SECTION 2.
 G.S.
 1-75.4(6) reads as rewritten:

 "(6) Local Property. - In any action which arises out of: